ashishpanchal33/ashishpanchal33.github.io/_pages/IQ_learn_caveman.md

 * “If Grok at this place and do that move, how much meat now + later?”
 This is **Q-map**.
 * From map, Grok make **rule** (policy): “When here, do this.”

 At start map blank.
 Grok must fill from watching Ugg.
+Ugg path bright when more meat now + later.

 ---